• Skip to main content

 To freeze: Wrap well in plastic wrap and store in a freezer-safe container in the freezer for up to 3 months.
 Thaw overnight at room temperature.

-If you tried this Orange Blossom Pound Cake Recipe or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Orange Blossom Cake Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 Print Recipe Pin Recipe